 The Illinois legislature passed the “Illinois Religious Freedom Protection and Marriage Fairness Act.”
-Below are answers to frequently asked questions about the new marriage law and about the recent court decision ordering the Cook County Clerk to issue marriage licenses immediately.
+Below are answers to frequently asked questions about the new marriage law and about the recent court decision ordering the Cook County Clerk to immediately issue marriage licenses.

 WHO CAN GET MARRIED IN ILLINOIS?